jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/index.md

 <Callout icon="📘" theme="info">
   **Note**

-  **Note:** Deploying models locally is only available for locally generated builds using the `--no-remote` flag.
+  Deploying models locally is only available for locally generated builds using the `--no-remote` flag.
 </Callout>

 ## Real-time Model Inference

-Once you have successfully deployed a real-time model, you can use the JFrog ML Inference SDK to perform invocations.
+Once you have successfully deployed a real-time model, you can use the JFrog ML Inference SDK to make predictions with it.

-In this example, we'll invoke a model via the [Python SDK](/docs/calling-model-endpoints#python-sdk), which can be easily installed using:
+This example shows to invoke a model using the [Python SDK](/docs/calling-model-endpoints#python-sdk).
+You can install the SDK with the following command:

 ```
 pip install frogml-inference
 ```

-Model inference parameters are model specific.
+Note that the model inference parameters are specific to the model you are using.

-For the below model, assuming it was built and deployed successfully as a real-time endpoint, with the model ID `iris_classifier`:
+In the following example, we assume that the model has already been built and deployed successfully as a real-time endpoint, and its model ID is`iris_classifier`:

 ```python
 from frogml import api, FrogMlModel